cse247-su20/247LabExtension/HashLab/README.md

 Can students find solutions online?
 Absolutely; it's not like these are unsolved problems.
 Perhaps a mini-writeup explaining their solution would suffice.

-## Most common 5 base-pair DNA sequence
+## Most common n base-pair DNA sequence

 Baljeet the Bear loves to follow trends.
 He recently decided to try out 37andMe.